Consistency of Honest Decision Trees and Random Forests: Introduction

-In this paper we present a streamlined analysis of honest regression trees and honest random forests that (i) uses elementary proofs modelled on kernel-smoothing techniques, and remarkably our analysis takes place at the level of individual trees; (ii) yields \emph{strong} (almost-sure) consistency and, crucially, \emph{uniform} convergence in the covariate; and (iii) covers a broader class of ensemble schemes, including a double-bootstrap (two-stage subsampling/bootstrapping) ensemble that, to our knowledge, has not been considered in consistency analyses before.
+In this paper we present a streamlined analysis of honest regression trees and honest random forests that (i) uses elementary proofs modelled on kernel-smoothing techniques, and remarkably our analysis takes place at the level of individual trees; (ii) yields transparent conditions for \emph{strong} (almost-sure) consistency, $L^p$ consistency and, crucially, \emph{uniform} convergence in the covariate; and (iii) covers a broader class of ensemble schemes, including a double-bootstrap (two-stage subsampling/bootstrapping) ensemble that, to our knowledge, has not been considered in consistency analyses before.
+We aim to provide a robust theoretical foundation that bridges the gaps found in prior literature.
 Our assumptions are deliberately mild: honesty of the tree estimator, control on minimal leaf mass, and modest regularity of the regression function (e.g.\ continuity or local Lipschitz conditions).
 Under these conditions we obtain almost-sure, uniform convergence to the true regression function under general conditions on the data generating process and splitting scheme.
 This contrasts with several prior works that either established only $L^2$ or pointwise consistency \cite{ScornetAsymp}, or obtained rates under stronger technical conditions \cite{CattaneoChandakKlusowski,RFSubsampling}.
-By recasting tree averages as adaptive kernel-like averages and transferring standard kernel arguments, our analysis both simplifies and generalizes existing results: it recovers many classical consistency claims as special cases while providing a flexible framework that handles new sampling-based ensemble variants such as the double-bootstrap scheme.
+By recasting tree averages as adaptive kernel-like averages and transferring standard kernel arguments, our analysis both simplifies and generalises existing results: it recovers many classical consistency claims as special cases while providing a flexible framework that handles new sampling-based ensemble variants such as the double-bootstrap scheme.
 Our explicit handling of various bootstrap schemes also provides insight into the concrete assumptions needed for consistency to be retained for each tree in a random forest.